ISOSCAPESCaatinga ecohydrology and biogeochemistry

 A new collaborative project has begun that seeks to improve our understanding of the biogeochemical changes that accompany woody plant encroachment.
 The project builds on significant previous efforts to understand the drivers and consequences of this global phenomenon at La Copita Ranch, a well-studied research site near Alice, Texas.
 The research group includes Jason West, Tom Boutton (Texas A&M), Fiona Soper (PhD student, Cornell), and Jed Sparks (Cornell).
 Woody plant encroachment alters numerous aspects of ecosystem structure and function, including the nitrogen cycle.
 The effort here is targeted at better understanding the temporal and spatial dynamics of two key drivers of nitrogen cycle change: nitrogen inputs through symbiotic N fixation and outputs as gaseous nitrogen losses.

+A new collaborative project has begun in the fascinating Caatinga of northeastern Brazil.
 The Caatinga is a contiguous semiarid shrubland in northeastern Brazil that covers some 90,000 km2 or 12% of the country.
 From a socioeconomic standpoint it is of enormous importance—being home to a population of some 20 million people, many of whom are impoverished.
 The environmental conditions of the Caatinga are quite harsh; rainfall is generally low, the soils are poor, and droughts are frequent.
 In addition, the population of the region is continuing to increase.The goal of our project is to elucidate the fundamental ecohydrological and biogeochemical processes that characterize Caatinga landscapes.
+We are collaborating in this effort with Brad Wilcox and several faculty at the Universidade Federal de Pernambuco and the Universidade Federal Rural de Pernambuco.

 Global environmental change